A disruptive voice

 As BT and Microsoft look forward to delivering Operator Connect for customers across the world, Omar Abbosh, corporate vice president of industry solutions at Microsoft, said: “Operator Connect with BT calling plans is the first step in the realisation of our new strategic partnership with BT and meeting the needs and demands of today’s customers.”

 Operator Connect adds calling and audio conferencing directly into Microsoft Teams.
-What could Operator Connect for Microsoft Teams from BT do for your business?
+Discover what Operator Connect for Microsoft Teams could do for your business.